Princess Kate apologizes for missing Irish Guards' final rehearsal before king's parade

 The king, who is also undergoing his own cancer treatment, has eased back into public duties.
 He attended commemorations this week for the 80th anniversary of D-Day, the invasion of Nazi-occupied Europe on June 6, 1944.

-Trooping the Color is a 460-year-old tradition in which troops in full dress uniform parade past the king with their ceremonial flag, also known as their "color."
+Trooping the Color is a 260-year-old tradition in which troops in full dress uniform parade past the king with their ceremonial flag, also known as their "color."

 Charles is likely to travel to the event by carriage with Queen Camilla and is expected to watch the ceremony seated on a dais, rather than on horseback as he did last year.